hanselke/kaizen/README.md

+2. Only show those actions that a role can create.
 1. validate that edit works, fix input height, and update field heights.
 Validate cson

-2. Only show those actions that a role can create.
 3. get next task -> all states from all state machines per user
 4. one bug that shows up occasionally when loading form
 5. deal with undefined process instances
 6. show current task name in header.
-7. clean user + stuff from bonita
 8. Make it work with multiple process definitions.
 9. store state machine in process definition
+10. edit user

 --
 1. Show user in board and stuff
 2. show time in board